gimli-org/gimli/INSTALL_WIN.rst

 .. code-block:: bash

-    cmake -G 'MSYS Makefiles' ../trunk
+    cmake  ../trunk -G 'MSYS Makefiles' -DBLAS_LIBRARIES=/mingw64/lib/libopenblas.a

 If cmake complains about missing python stuff, make sure the Python interpreter is in your execution path.
+If openblas is not installed you should of course omit the last directive, then built-int lapack/blas are used or they are build from source.

 To build the library, just run